 One of the major concerns of those who are thinking about addiction treatment is job security.
 If they’re deciding to go through inpatient rehab, this means that they need to take a hiatus from their jobs.
 However, this thought leaves many hesitant because they don’t have a guarantee of employment once they resume their routines.
 Thankfully, the FMLA leave for rehab was created to cover employee rights.

 The Family and Medical Leave Act provides eligible employees to have unpaid leave without losing their jobs.
 The FMLA covers absences that are related to medical and family issues, which is usually in conjunction with and continuation of health insurance coverage if it was provided initially by the employer.

 For an employee to claim benefits under the FMLA, he or she must meet the following requirements:

-- The employee should have completed work of at least 12 months, of which 12 weeks of unpaid leave will be provided.
+- The employee should have been working for the same company for at least 12 months, of which 12 weeks of unpaid leave will be provided.

 - The employee must have completed at least 1,250 work hours in those 12 months.

 - He or she must have a valid family or medical-related reason to take the leave.

 Additionally, the FMLA is in effect for organizations with at least 50 employees.
 Some smaller companies do not need to comply with this act.
 However, there are also differences in each state regarding leave benefits and insurance continuity for employees.

 If you are considering addiction treatment while claiming the Family and Medical Leave Act, here are some things you need to know about FMLA in relation to rehab.

 To better understand FMLA for rehabilitation, we should also consider the other government laws and rights related to it.
 The Mental Health Parity and Addiction Equity Act requires many insurance companies to treat mental health and substance abuse conditions of clients to the same degree as physical health conditions.